Best Trap Exercises for a Sculpted Back

 Rows, in their many variations, are a staple for building a strong and sculpted back.
 These exercises primarily target the middle traps, lats, and rhomboids, with the traps contributing to scapular retraction and stabilization.

-Variations like bent-over barbell rows, single-arm dumbbell rows, and seated cable rows can all be used to engage the traps.
+Variations like bent-over barbell rows, single-arm dumbbell rows, and seated cable rows can all be used to engage the traps, with the seated row showing the highest levels of myoelectric activity in the middle trapezius/rhomboid muscle group (Lehman et al., 2004).
 Proper form, such as maintaining a neutral spine and retracting the shoulder blades during the movement, is critical for maximizing muscle activation and avoiding injury.

 Face Pulls for Trap Development